Coronavirus (COVID-19) Preparedness Information Learn More

 - Visitors of inpatients are asked to enter through the Emergency Department entrance.
 The main entrance of the hospital will remain closed at this time.

-- All visitors must be 14 years of age or older.
+- All visitors and support persons must be 14 years of age or older.

 - All visitors will be screened upon entry and have their temperature recorded.